-The study shows that around 19% of business school graduates are “very or extremely” worried about their potential to repay their student loan debt.
+The study shows that around 19% of business school graduates are “very to extremely” worried about their potential to repay their student loan debt.
+Check also this article about getting an online education degree (a course in discipline!)

 Over two-thirds of full-time MBA graduates claim they have student loans